 Myth: Humans can’t contract parasites from cats

-Truth: Many of the parasites that your cat is at risk of can also be spread to humans, for example fleas and intestinal worms.
-Due to their rapid multiplication, a few fleas on your cat can soon infest your entire home which is why it’s so necessary to provide your pet with parasite treatments.
+Truth: Many of the parasites that your cat is at risk of can also be spread to humans.
+For example, some intestinal worms such as roundworm and hookworm can pass from cats to humans.
+Infected cats can produce droppings with worm eggs inside, so make sure you wash your hands after cleaning their litter box, and after playing with your cat as eggs can also cling to their coat.
+Fleas can be an issue due to their rapid multiplication.
+A few fleas on your cat can soon infest your entire home which is why it’s so necessary to provide your pet with parasite treatments.

 Parasite prevention steps you should take